 With the coolest theme on American TV, The Equalizer introduced Copeland’s stunningly unique sound to the mainstream audience.
 In keeping with the series’ mash-up concept of “tradition merged with New Age high tech,” Copeland’s musical accompaniment would, one: with the exception of hero Robert McCall himself, forego the Wagnerian structure of identifiable leitmotifs, and instead choose to score the city of New York itself as a primary character; and, two: fuse classical structure with the combo of “percussion carrying melody and synthesized strings” attached to world rhythms.
 Copeland’s would be a coldly ethereal yet dense “urban ballet” sound inexorably linked to the modern cityscape.
 This sound would influence composers such as Hans Zimmer and Thomas Newman.

-They shot several episodes in my old neighborhood, the East Village, at great risk to star Woodward (two heart attacks and once he fell through an apartment building roof–not ours thankfully.
+They shot several episodes in my old neighborhood, the East Village, at great risk to star Woodward (two heart attacks and once he fell through an apartment building roof–not ours thankfully).
 That’s 610 East 9th Street, where we lived 1981-86.
-Rent for our 4-room inc full (not eat-in) kitchen and full bathroom, 2 bedooms, and 1 living room, facing street: $250/m.
+Rent for our 4-room inc full kitchen and full bathroom, 2 bedrooms and 1 living room, facing street: $250/m.
 You read that right. $250 a month.